 The objectives of the C-DICE sandpit are to:

-- Enable researchers to develop interdisciplinary, creative and innovative solutions to the problem.
+- Enable researchers to develop interdisciplinary, creative and innovative solutions to a problem.

-- Develop in teams a proposal for using the seedcorn funding (C-DICE, or C-DICE plus external sponsor?).
+- Develop in teams a proposal for using the seedcorn funding.

-- Propose topics, deliver plans and/or a final product, and plan for future direction e.g. £50k to leverage £1m.
+- Propose topics, deliver plans and/or a final product, and plan for future direction.

 - Provide developmental opportunities for postdoctoral researchers whilst addressing ‘real-world’ problems and leading to ‘real-world’ outcomes.

-- To develop your research skills, in particular project development, collaboration and applying for funding.
+- Develop participants’ research skills, in particular project development, collaboration and applying for funding.